 And I gave her a chance.

-I said, the only thing I ask is that you quote me directly, and she absolutely gave very specific quotes that I gave her.
+I said, the only thing I ask is that you quote me directly.

-And I said, All right, so I gave her another interview today.
+And I said, all right, so I gave her another interview today.

-And I saw I saw Dylan Byers.
+And I saw Dylan Byers.

-There is the old Republican order, regardless of what happens today, and I do believe that Donald Trump is very much in this.
+And I do believe that Donald Trump is very much in this.

 The old Republican order, I told her, is dead.